Indigenous Languages Initiative

 ILI Language Offerings

-LLILAS offers in-person and online instruction in the following Indigenous languages of Latin America.
+LLILAS offers in-person, for-credit instruction and a variety of free, self-study online materials for several Indigenous languages of Latin America.
 Learn more below.

 - K'iche' Maya

 K'iche' Maya is spoken by over one million people in Guatemala.
-Native speaker and renowned K'iche' Maya educator Manuela Tahay Tzaj taught two levels of K'iche' Maya during the 2024–2025 academic year.
-She also led several cultural workshops, including one with a focus on the art and craft of weaving.
-Tuition stipends will be available in spring 2026 to study K'iche' in addition to one Latin American Studies class.
+Native speaker and renowned K'iche' Maya educator Manuela Tahay Tzaj taught four levels of K'iche' Maya during the 2024–2025 and 2025–2026 academic years.
+She also led several cultural workshops, including one with a focus on the art and craft of weaving, and another on Día de los Muertos rituals and practices.

 Nahuatl is spoken by over one million people, most of whom reside in Central Mexico.
 During the 2022–2023 academic year, Nahua scholar Eduardo de la Cruz Cruz taught two semesters of Nahuatl at the undergraduate and graduate levels.